-This is a guest post by Mark Hartsell, publications editor in the Office of Communications.
-It first appeared in “Veterans on the Homefront,” the November–December issue of LCM, the Library of Congress Magazine.
+This post first appeared in “Veterans on the Homefront,” the November–December issue of LCM, the Library of Congress Magazine.
 The entire issue is available online.

 The Library preserves recordings and sheet music of thousands of tunes from World War I.